jbdalido/-archeology--smg/Godeps/_workspace/src/github.com/codegangsta/cli/README.md

 }
 ```

-That flag can then be set with `--lang spanish` or `-l spanish`.
-Note that giving two different forms of the same flag in the same command invocation is an error.

 #### Values from the Environment

 You can also have the default value set from the environment via `EnvVar`.  e.g.